ibm-cloud-docs/activity-tracker/export.md

     Where

     * ENDPOINT represents the entry point to the service.
 Each region has a different URL.
+[Learn more](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-endpoints#endpoints).
     * QUERY_PARAMETERS are parameters that define the filtering criteria that is applied to the export request.
     * SERVICE_KEY is the service key that you created in the previous step.